seglo/connect-prism/README.md

   }
 ```

+#### hashFullRequest

+Type: `Boolean`

+Default: `false`

+Use the request body in conjunction with the request URL in order to generate a unique hash for the serialized response.
+This is useful when you want to record responses for requests with distinct request bodies.

+i.e.) Require two different responses for a POST a request with a payload in the request body.

+Thanks to [Matt Philips](https://github.com/mattp-) for requesting and helping get this feature implemented.

 ## TODO Wishlist
 * mockrecord mode which will mock responses and attempt to record responses that don't exist yet.